getCannaBiz/cannabiz-menu/readme.txt

 ### Extend WP Dispensary

-With our free and commercial add-on's, you can connect to WooCommerce, manage your inventory, create top sellers lists, coupons and more.
+With our free and commercial add-on's, you can connect your menu items to WooCommerce, manage your inventory, create top sellers lists, add coupons and more.

 Our add-on's help you extend the functionality of the WP Dispensary menu plugin, giving your website the competitive edge in the growing medical marijuana market.

-You can view our current add-on's on our [Extensions](https://www.wpdispensary.com/add-ons) page.
+Check out all of our [extensions](https://www.wpdispensary.com/add-ons) and customize your menu to suit your needs.

-We also have a dispensary WordPress theme for the cannabis industry, [CannaBiz](https://www.wpdispensary.com/downloads/cannabiz).
+We also have a dispensary WordPress theme for the cannabis industry, [CannaBiz](https://www.wpdispensary.com/downloads/cannabiz), giving you even further creative control over your marijuana menu.

 It has a long list of options built in for customization to fit your business branding and is 100% integrated with WP Dispensary and it's add-ons.